 Doors are built in many different styles, and each one represents an era of architecture.
 Most homeowners choose to match the door to the character of the home.
 Doors change over time as architectural styles come in and out of vogue; new materials are developed that provide better weather protection, and sometimes a home just needs a change.
 Putting on a new door can give your home a fresh look.

-If it’s time for a new front door, a good way to get a sense of what works is to take a drive in several neighborhoods.
+Before you get in touch with Entry Door Installers, a good way to get a sense of what works is to take a drive in several neighborhoods.
 Notice homes with similar architecture to yours and look at their doors.
 Using your phone to take pictures will give you a palette of designs, colors, and materials to consider before you go shopping.

 There are several basic door styles to choose from: